-Dr Astman is completing his 40th year as Headmaster of Oakwood School, a K-12 day school in Los Angeles, California on the forefront of independent education.
-Under his leadership, the school has developed a signature human rights program, K-12, which promotes social justice and activism.
+Dr Astman served for 40 years as Headmaster of Oakwood School, a K-12 day school in Los Angeles, California on the forefront of independent education.
+Under his guidance, the school developed a signature human rights program which promotes social justice and moral agency.